Explore How Chromatography Can Unmix Mixtures

 ObjectiveThe objective of this project is to compare different chromatography substrates and solvents to see which combination performs best for separating ink components.

-For this project, you will be making a small spot with an ink marker onto a strip of paper.
+As mentioned in the video above, chromatography is a technique, that is used to separate the various components in a complex mixture or solution.
+In each chromatography apparatus there is generally a mobile phase, which is a fluid that runs along the stationary phase, and a stationary phase, that stays stationary while the mobile phase moves through.
+You will be making a small spot with an ink marker onto a strip of paper.
 The bottom of this strip will then be placed in a dish of water, and the water will soak up into the paper.
-The water (solvent) is the mobile phase of the chromatography system, whereas the paper is the stationary phase.
+The water is the mobile phase of the chromatography system, whereas the paper is the stationary phase.
 These two phases are the basic principles of chromatography.
 Chromatography works by something called capillary action.
 The attraction of the water to the paper (adhesion force) is larger than the attraction of the water to itself (cohesion force), hence the water moves up the paper.
-The ink will also be attracted to the paper, to itself, and to the water differently, and thus a different component will move a different distance depending upon the strength of attraction to each of these objects.
+The ink will also be attracted to the paper, to itself, and to the water differently, and thus a different component will move a different distance depending upon the strength of attraction to each of these objects, as shown in Figure 1.
 As an analogy, let's pretend you are at a family reunion.
 You enjoy giving people hugs and talking with your relatives, but your cousin does not.
 As you make your way to the door to leave, you give a hug to every one of your relatives, and your cousin just says "bye."
 So, your cousin will make it to the door more quickly than you will.
 You are more attracted to your relatives, just as some chemical samples may be more attracted to the paper than the solvent, and thus will not move up the solid phase as quickly.
 Your cousin is more attracted to the idea of leaving, which is like the solvent (the mobile phase).

 When measuring the distance the component traveled, you should measure from the origin (where the middle of the spot originally was) and then to the center of the spot in its new location.
 To calculate the Rf value, we then use Equation 1 below.